 \subsubsection{Proof overview.}

 $\MID$ can be thought of as a non-preprocessing game, where the adversary is allowed to choose a limited number of $T_1$ values of the permutation (while the other values are sampled uniformly).
 The proof is divided into two steps. \begin{enumerate} \item The first step shows (in Theorem~\ref{thm:pc to middle} below) that the preprocessing model $\PC$ is not much stronger than $\MID$.
 First, allowing to fix $T_1$ values of the permutation gives the adversary in $\MID$ enough power to simulate the inner queries of the online algorithm in $\PC$, that depend on the preprocessing string.
 Once we have dealt with the inner queries, it remains to deal with the outer queries.
 We exploit the fact that in $\MID$ the non-fixed elements of the permutation are sampled uniformly from all the possible (remaining) values, hence we are left with a uniform permutation on a smaller space.
-Thus, the proof proceeds in similar way to the proof of Theorem~\ref{thm:non-fixed g-nonadaptive} (where the online adversary only makes outer queries), considering the permutation on the smaller space.
-As Theorem~\ref{thm:non-fixed g-nonadaptive}, Theorem~\ref{thm:pc to middle} is applicable to an arbitrary success predicate $\SUC$, as defined in Section~\ref{sec:PC}. \item The second step shows (in Lemma~\ref{lem:middle to non preprocess} below) that fixing $T_1$ values of the permutation (independently of the secret) does not give the $\MID$ adversary much advantage over a non-preprocessing adversary.
+Thus, the proof proceeds in similar way to the proof of Lemma~\ref{lem:non-fixed g-nonadaptive} (where the online adversary only makes outer queries), considering the permutation on the smaller space.
+As Lemma~\ref{lem:non-fixed g-nonadaptive}, Theorem~\ref{thm:pc to middle} is applicable to an arbitrary success predicate $\SUC$, as defined in Section~\ref{sec:PC}. \item The second step shows (in Lemma~\ref{lem:middle to non preprocess} below) that fixing $T_1$ values of the permutation (independently of the secret) does not give the $\MID$ adversary much advantage over a non-preprocessing adversary.